 Transformer Corridor is just downstream (east) of Bumblie Rock and can be reached by a trail on either side of Flaming Rock.
 The most direct trail to the area is to start at the Flaming Rock Trailhead and stay on the west side of Flaming Rock, cross the creek, veer right, and go downstream just past Bumblie Rock, then take a left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Transformer Corridor:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Transformer Corridor:

 Featured Route For Transformer Corridor